sketchplugins/plugin-directory/README.md

 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Cluse](https://cluse.cc), by Yana Gevorgyan: A Sketch plugin to check color contrast for web accessibility based on WCAG 2.0.
 Fitting seamlessly into your team's workflow, Cluse allows you to remotely change your design and see the updated WCAG score live.
+- [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Color Locator](https://github.com/anavarromartin/sketch-color-locator), by Adria Navarro: Find all instances of a HEX color
 - [Color Swatcher](https://github.com/akiersky/color-swatcher), by akiersky: A Sketch plugin to analyze document colors and show the WCAG color contrast value.